MerelyMezz/LTXDiff/README.md

 LTXDiff dltxify [base directory] [mod directory] [mod name]

 Applies diff on an entire mod directory automatically and saving a fully deployable version of the mod in "[mod directory]_DLTX".

+LTXDiff parse [directory] [options]
+Checks the formatting of every LTX file in the directory and prints errors when mistakes are found